StudioCompanion/pairup/.github/ISSUE_TEMPLATE/bug.md

 ## What device are you using?

-## A concise description of what you expected to happen
+## A concise description of the issue

 ## To Reproduce